Immaculate Conception: Popular devotion and Ineffabilis Deus

 According to Patrizia Granziera, the creation of the dogma was slow and elaborate and it was more the fruit of popular devotion than scholarly.
 The Immaculate Conception became a popular subject in literature and art, and some devotees went so far as to hold that Anne had conceived Mary by kissing her husband Joachim, and that Anne's father and grandmother had likewise been conceived without sexual intercourse, although Bridget of Sweden (c.
 1303–1373) told how Mary herself had revealed to her that Anne and Joachim conceived their daughter through a sexual union which was sinless because it was pure and free of sexual lust.

 In the 16th and especially the 17th centuries there was a proliferation of Immaculatist devotion in Spain, leading the Habsburg monarchs to demand that the papacy elevate the belief to the status of dogma.
 In France in 1830 Catherine Labouré (May 2, 1806 – December 31, 1876) saw a vision of Mary standing on a globe while a voice commanded her to have a medal made in imitation of what she saw.
-The medal said "O Mary, conceived without sin, pray for us who have recourse to thee", which was a confirmation from Mary herself that she was conceived without sin.
-Labouré's vision marked the beginning of a great 19th-century Marian revival.
+The medal said "O Mary, conceived without sin, pray for us who have recourse to thee".
+Labouré's vision was perceived by supporters as a confirmation from Mary herself that she was conceived without sin: it marked the beginning of a great 19th-century Marian revival.
+The bishops of Bohemia wrote to Pope Gregory XVI in February 1845 seeking pontifical approval for Mary's veneration as having been conceived without original sin, and the Pope replied the following April confirming that the liturgy honouring the Virgin Mary would henceforth refer to the doctrine proclaiming her conception to have been "immaculate".

-In 1849 Pope Pius IX issued the encyclical Ubi primum soliciting the bishops of the church for their views on whether the doctrine should be defined as dogma; ninety percent of those who responded were supportive, although the Archbishop of Paris, Marie-Dominique-Auguste Sibour, warned that the Immaculate Conception "could be proved neither from the Scriptures nor from tradition".
-In 1854 the Immaculate Conception dogma was proclaimed with the bull Ineffabilis Deus.
+In 1849 Pope Pius IX issued the encyclical letter Ubi primum soliciting the bishops of the church for their views on whether the doctrine should be defined as dogma; ninety percent of those who responded were supportive, although the Archbishop of Paris, Marie-Dominique-Auguste Sibour, in his answer to Pope Pius IX, warned that the Immaculate Conception "could be proved neither from the Scriptures nor from tradition".
+Despite this, he was present at the promulgation of the decree and shortly afterwards solemnly published it in his own diocese.
+The dogma was finally proclaimed on 8 December 1854 in the apostolic constitution Ineffabilis Deus.